lundegaard/react-union.org/content/docs/union-component/union.md

 </main>
 ```

-As you can see above, there is an empty `div` with an `id` of `hero-container`.
+As you can see, there is an empty `div` with an `id` of `hero-container`.
 This is the HTML element where we want to render the widget called `hero`.
-To do so, we must create a [_widget descriptor_](/union-component-widget-descriptors) .
+To do so, we must create a [_widget descriptor_](/union-component-widget-descriptors).

-A _Widget descriptor_ is a JSON script element that contains the `data-union-widget` attribute.
+A _widget descriptor_ is a JSON script element that contains the `data-union-widget` attribute.
 It tells React-union that the `hero` widget should be rendered into the `hero-container` element and be passed the data `{"username": "reactlover"}`.

 ### 2. Writing a Hero widget

 Great!
 Now we will write some code for the widget, namely the component `Hero.js`.
-The widget must always consist of a single React component.
+Every widget must always have a single root component.

 ```jsx
 // Hero.js